ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 Introduction to Read the Docs
 -----------------------------

-Read the Docs is a hosting platform for Sphinx documentation.
+Read the Docs is a hosting platform for Sphinx-generated documentation.
-It takes the powerful tool that Sphinx is, then adds understanding of version control and other powerful features on top.
+It takes the power of Sphinx and adds version control, full-text search, and other useful features.
+It pulls down code and doc files from Git,

-Supporting Git, Mercurial, and Subversion,
+Mercurial,
-Read the Docs pulls down the code from your version control, then builds and host that documentation for you.
+or Subversion,
+then builds and hosts your documentation.
 We'll use GitHub in this example as it's the most commonly used system for accessing code.

 To get started,